Teikyo Lab.

 Focusing on the issue of “politics and violence”

-The May 15 Incident that occurred in 1932 is an essential event when discussing modern Japanese politics.
-This incident, in which Prime Minister Takeshi Inukai was assassinated by a naval officer, has mostly been talked about from a political perspective, but Professor Koyama says that it changes depending on the atmosphere of the time, the public's reaction, and the way the media reports it.
-He carefully researched public opinion and other matters.
+When discussing modern Japanese politics, one event that is essential is the May 15 Incident that occurred in 1932.
+This incident, in which Prime Minister Inukai Tsuyoshi was assassinated by a naval officer, has mostly been discussed from a political perspective, but Professor Koyama has carefully researched the atmosphere of the times, the public's reaction, and the changing public opinion that was fueled by the way the media reported it.

-A new book for the general public that summarizes these works won the 42nd Suntory Academic Award (Ideology and History Category).
+A new book for the general public compiling these works won the 42nd Suntory Academic Prize (Philosophy/History category).

 The May 15 Incident did not initially attract much attention, but when the culprits' ideology and background were revealed during the subsequent trial, the public's perception of the incident changed completely.
 The masses praised them, calling them ``Ako Ronin'' and ``spokespeople for the masses,'' believing that this was a coup d'état carried out by young elites with a promising future who gave up their career paths to reform the world.
 In response to such public opinion, the atmosphere in Japan changed drastically, paving the way for war.